nathan-a-king/website/content/posts/understanding-vector-stores.md

 The words are different.
 The meaning is the same.
 Keyword search can't bridge that gap.
 And this isn't a minor edge case.
 Modern applications handle millions of searches across documentation, support articles, product catalogs, and code repositories.
 Every semantic mismatch is a failed search, a frustrated user, a missed answer.

-How do we design a search that understands what someone *means*, not just what they typed.
+How do we design a search that understands what someone *means*, not just what they typed?

 ## The Solution: Meaning as Position in Space